PSMRI/BeneficiaryID-Generation-API/README.md

 ## Join Our Community

-We’d love to have you join our community discussions and get real-time support!
+We'd love to have you join our community discussions and get real-time support!
 Join our [Discord server](https://discord.gg/FVQWsf5ENS) to connect with contributors, ask questions, and stay updated.